 We want to raise children who will value lifelong learning, who see books less as duty and more like friends.
 The type of book you hand your children makes a huge difference in their inclination towards summer reading.

-Just what makes a great book?
+Just what makes a great summer book?
 If you want your kids to fall in love with reading and to establish a mental database of good language patterns, they need books with compelling plots, interesting characters, and beautiful writing.
 Choose premium fuel for your kids' minds and hearts.

 After nearly three decades of book reviewing and choosing, Sonlight founder Sarita Holzmann, knows a good book when she reads one.
 (You can read about Sarita's All-Star Test for choosing Sonlight books here).